JAlcocerT/JAlcocerT/content/docs/SelfHosting/https.md

 NGINX can be used together with Authelia, which provides potentially, an authentication layer.

-But more than that, NGINX Proxy Manager works well with sub.sub.domains:
+But more than that, NGINX Proxy Manager **works well with sub.sub.domains**:

 {{< cards >}}
   {{< card link="https://jalcocert.github.io/JAlcocerT/software-for-weddings/#conclusions" title="NPM sub sub domain working" image="/blog_img/selfh/nginx-cloudflare-filebrowser.png" subtitle="Learnings from setting https on the Wedding Project" >}}